SimVascular/simvascular.github.io-archive/source/documentation/modeling/_manual.md

 	The button is highlighted in light blue, which means the method is activated for interaction.
 	Move the cursor to a 2D view window
 	Left click at the vessel center
-	Move the cusor away from the center.
+	Move the cursor away from the center.
 	A circle shows up.
 It keeps changing the radius as you move the cursor.
 	Left click again.
 The circle is placed.